Auckland DHB, Maternal Mental Health

 PND Recovery Course – Mothers Helpers provides a 10 week Perinatal Depression/Anxiety Recovery Course.
 All mums who have completed the course can go on to have therapy with your facilitator – a registered/qualified counsellor, social worker, life coach or mental health nurse.
 Click here for more information about the course

-West Auckland (Te Atatu): October 2017 – spaces available now for individual and group work
+West Auckland (Te Atatu): Spaces available for individual and group work

 Course facilitator: Mary Williams – Life Coach